MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/ediscovery-troubleshooting-common-issues.md

 ## <a name="errorissue-search-fails-on-specific-locations"></a>Fehler/Problem: Suchfehler an bestimmten Speicherorten

-Eine eDiscovery-oder Inhaltssuche kann den folgenden Fehler ergeben:
+Eine eDiscovery-oder Inhaltssuche kann den folgenden Fehler ergeben: `This search completed with (#) errors.
+Would you like to retry the search on the failed locations?`
->Diese Suche wurde mit (#) Fehlern abgeschlossen.
-Möchten Sie die Suche an den fehlgeschlagenen Speicherorten wiederholen?

 ![Screenshot der suchspezifischen Speicherort Fehler](../media/edisc-tshoot-specific-location-search-fails.png)